 La Bastide l’Évêque was founded in 1280 by the Bishop of Rodez as a rival to Villefranche, and is built on a plateau overlooking the Aveyron valley.
 Here the design has greater simplicity made possible by its more isolated position.
 Compared with the other bastides of Aveyron, this is the smallest, and few of its original defences are evident, though the main entrance archway is singularly impressive.
 This is a quiet place, off the beaten track, and a delight to visit.

-Like Najac, Sauveterre-de-Rouergue is classed as ‘One of the Most Beautiful Villages in France’; it was founded on monastery land in 1281 by King Philippe, and is arguably the finest example of a bastide, with ramparts, ancient gateways, narrow streets and forty-seven delightful arcades around a central market place.
+Like Najac, Sauveterre-de-Rouergue is classed as one of the most beautiful French villages it was founded on monastery land in 1281 by King Philippe, and is arguably the finest example of a bastide, with ramparts, ancient gateways, narrow streets and forty-seven delightful arcades around a central market place.
 Today, the village is witnessing a revival of traditional trades and skills with the growth of artisanats producing bags, knives, tapestries, hats, floral decorations, wrought-iron metalwork and leather goods.